HCA Healthcare: Controversies

-Physicians at HCA Bayonet Point allege that cost-cutting by HCA executives has made the hospital an unsafe environment for patients.
-In January 2022, there were 18 near misses among patients about to undergo surgery.
-In 2021, HCA executives cut the number of full-time anesthesiologists from 15 to 1.
-Doctors have noted unsanitary conditions, such as cockroaches in the operating room.

-Legal liabilities
+Medicare billing practices lawsuit

 In 1993, lawsuits were filed against HCA by former employees who alleged that the company had engaged in questionable Medicare billing practices.
 In 1997, with a federal investigation by the FBI, the IRS and the Department of Health and Human Services in its early stages, the Columbia/HCA board of directors forced Rick Scott to resign as chairman and CEO amid growing evidence that the company "had kept two sets of books, one to show the government and one with actual expenses listed."
-Thomas Frist, a co-founder of HCA and brother of U.S. Senator Bill Frist, returned to the company as CEO in 1997 and called on longtime friend and colleague Jack O. Bovender, Jr. to help him turn the company around.
+Thomas Frist, a co-founder of HCA and brother of U.S. Senator Bill Frist, returned to the company as CEO in 1997 and called on longtime friend and colleague Jack O. Bovender Jr. to help him turn the company around.

 The federal probe culminated in 2003 with "the government receiving a total of over $2 billion in criminal fines and civil penalties for systematically defrauding federal health care programs."
 Columbia/HCA pleaded guilty to 14 felonies and admitted to systematically overcharging the government.
 The federal probe has been referred to as the longest and costliest investigation for health-care fraud in U.S. history.